On Air Now

-The first official trailer has just been released for ‘Pavarotti’, a new film about the world’s best-loved operatic tenor.
+The official UK trailer has been released for ‘Pavarotti’, a new film about the world’s best-loved operatic tenor.

 Academy Award-winning director Ron Howard will paint an intimate portrayal of Luciano Pavarotti in a new biopic, featuring clips from the tenor’s iconic performances alongside never-before-seen footage.

 He gave his final performance at the 2006 Winter Olympics in Turin, and was diagnosed that year with pancreatic cancer.
-He died the following year.
+He died the following year, on 6 September 2007.

 “His artistic ambition, propelled by his massive talent, and his deep love for humanity drove his career and the powerful bond with his audiences, but they also fuelled his other life as a world philanthropist.
 I am intrigued by the way his emotional passion not only drove his music and his powerful bond with his audiences, but his gift of his other life as a philanthropist.”

 In an exclusive interview with Classic FM, Howard described Pavarotti’s spirit as ‘boyish’.

 “I’m not sure there was a huge difference between the performer and the man,” he said.
 “The people who knew him loved that spirit.
 It was almost boyish, and he never lost that fascination and appreciation for the world.”

 The film also features rare interviews from the tenor’s widow, Nicoletta Mantovani.
 She told Classic FM: “He was really open hearted and really gave himself to the audience; to the public that loved him.
 And I think that love is still there, circling.”

 Alongside the movie by Universal Records, a soundtrack album has been released by Pavarotti’s record label Decca, in celebration of their 90th anniversary year.